itspangler/geospatial-humanities-s2024/syllabus/README.md

 ## Labs

 Throughout the semester, students will be assigned five **labs** which explore theories, concepts, and approaches in greater depth.
-I will drop your lowest Exercise grade at the end of the semester.
+I will drop your lowest lab grade at the end of the semester.
 Each lab weaves together methods and concepts, using them in a software application (usually ArcGIS Pro), and application to a particular area of the humanities.

 ## Assignments

-**Assignments** concentrate on self-directed application of concepts explored in lectures and exercises.
+**Assignments** concentrate on self-directed application of concepts explored in lectures and labs.
 Eventually, you will use labs to focus on how geospatial humanities intersect with your own interests, building toward a final project that applies geospatial humanities methods to a topic of your choosing.

 ## Curation